solinda-cheab/e-invitation/README.md

 A modern digital invitation platform built with **Laravel** that allows users to create and manage beautiful online invitations for weddings, engagements, birthdays, and other special events.

-The system provides a simple way to share event details digitally, manage invitation content, and create a memorable experience for guests.

 ## Features